The Edge kit includes two batteries (one pre-installed, the other a spare) so vapers can always use the device.

 The First Look of the Suorin Edge

 The Edge from Suorin does evoke a bladed weapon with its sharp lines and profile.
-The main body is essentially a connector between the pods from one end and the 230mAh battery that is attached to the other end.
-With the cartridge and battery in place, the connector then becomes the Edge and measures precisely 100mm in length (3.93 inches).
+The main body is a connector between the pods from one end and the 230mAh battery attached to the other end.
+With the cartridge and battery in place, the connector becomes the Edge and measures precisely 100mm in length (3.93 inches).

 The Main Parts of the Suorin Edge Kit

 One oft-repeated complaint about the Edge is that the “kit” does not include the pods.
-It DOES include two 260mAh batteries, the charging cable, user manual and the Edge device itself, but the cartridges come sold separately.
+The device include:

 They also only come in packs of one.
 The pods are not outrageously priced so that it becomes a burden to buy a new one when it’s needed; only it’s a bit inconvenient.
 Their life depends on the amount of usage that put them through.